vsgitdev/Tax_Filling_Assistant/README.md

    python -m venv venv
    venv\Scripts\activate  # On Windows
    source venv/bin/activate  # On macOS/Linux

+ 5. Install the required packages: With the virtual environment activated, install all necessary dependencies listed in the `requirements.txt` file using the following command: pip install -r requirements.txt

-  5. Run the Flask application using the following command: python app.py
+ 6. Run the Flask application using the following command: python app.py

-  6. Open your web browser and go to: http://127.0.0.1:5000/
+ 7. Open your web browser and go to: http://127.0.0.1:5000/